-What to Do (and What Not to Do) in a Kitchen Fire
+What To Do in a Kitchen Fire

 Statistics reveal the extreme importance of home fire safety: Every year, thousands of Ohio homes go up in flames.
 Tragically, around a hundred Ohioans die in those fires every year.

 Some fires are caused by acts of arson, defective electrical wiring, or the results of other problems that are difficult to control.
 However, according to the National Fire Protection Association, more than 40% of home fires are started in the kitchen.
 In most cases, cooking fires can be prevented by taking just a few precautions.

 Fire prevention tips

 Preventing a kitchen fire is often as simple as following a few basic rules of cooking safety.
 Here are some of the things you should remember as you work in your kitchen:

 - Make sure that there is a smoke detector somewhere in the vicinity of the kitchen.
 This may be your first warning that a fire is about to ignite.